Kloudless/authenticator/README.md

 An easy way to do this is by just building the file with the correct base URL.

 ### Building
-Require node version > v6.14.3
+Requires node version > v6.14.3
 Build a production version:

     npm install
     npm run build

-Build a dev version with debug info:
+Build a dev version with debug logging:

     npm run dev